MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

     The Azure Information Protection client always uses Azure RMS when users select the **Do Not Forward** button in Outlook.
 If you do not want this behavior, you can hide this button by setting the [policy setting](../deploy-use/configure-policy-settings.md) **Add the Do Not Forward button to the Outlook ribbon** to **Off**.

     When users select **Do Not Forward** from an Outlook menu option, they can choose from Azure RMS or AD RMS, but they might not know which option to select for their email message.
 If AD RMS is used when Azure RMS should be used, people that you share with externally cannot open these email messages

-- If you configure user defined permissions for Word, Excel, PowerPoint, and File Explorer: In File Explorer, the protection is always applied by using Azure RMS rather than HYOK (AD RMS) protection.
-This limitation does not apply to the current preview version of the client.

 - If users choose a label in Outlook that applies AD RMS protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**